huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 You can access the repository for the designed file [HERE](https://github.com/huynhtancuong/Prj_Olymp_ReflowOven_CANNode_STM32)

 To design this board, I used `Altium Designer` program.
-You have to buy a lisence or use crack version so as to use it.
+You have to buy a license or use crack version to use it.
 I will consider to use `KiCAD` in the future, because it's a free and open source program.